 Section 508 (2015): These are the federal guidelines for electronic and information technology to follow so that websites and software used are interoperable with assistive technology.

-Screen readers: A software application that attempts to identify and interpret what is being displayed on the screen (Wikipedia).
+Screen readers: According to Wikipedia, it's a software application that attempts to identify and interpret what is being displayed on the screen.
 It’s a type of adaptive technology for the visually impaired.

-UDL: Universal Design for Learning refers to the consideration of the needs for persons with disabilities in regards to physical spaces and objects.
-UDL recognizes those needs for course design.
+UDL: Universal Design refers to the consideration of the needs of persons with disabilities in regards to physical spaces and objects.
+Universal Design for Learning (UDL) recognizes those needs for course design.
 Its main premise is equal access to education and extends this to all types of learners and not just those with disabilities.

 Do-it-yourself checklists are provided below.
 Let us know if you have any questions.
 Sandra (x4480) can review your online course for accessibility issues.